-In the event that students/parents/carers are temporarily unable to access the work being emailed, we have provided a bank of ‘additional resources‘ which will allow ANY student to be able to find some useful tasks to undertake, until the problem with accessing set work has been sorted out; these are available on our website here.
+In addition to homework/tasks set by teachers via the SIMS engagement app, OSA has provided a bank of ‘additional resources‘ which will allow ANY student to be able to find some useful tasks to undertake; these are available here.

-In addition, there increasing numbers of organisations and websites offering free online-learning opportunities and some of these are:
+There are increasing numbers of organisations and websites offering free online-learning opportunities, for students working from home, and some of these are:

 The Department for Education has also published a variety of home-learning resources which are available to parents/carers/students and these may be found on their website, here